HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 As expected, the overwhelming majority of robots.txt files were quite small, weighing between 0-100 KB.

 Google’s max limit for a robots.txt file is 500 KiB.
 Any directives found after the file reaches that limit are ignored by the search engine.
 A very small number of robots.txt files fall into that category.
 Specifically, just .005% of both desktop and mobile sites contain a robots.txt file that is above Google’s max limit (which is consistent with 2021’s data).
-In cases where the file size exceeds limits, [Google recommends](https://developers.google.com/search/docs/advanced/robots/robots_txt) consolidating directives.
+In cases where the file size exceeds limits, <a hreflang="en" href="https://developers.google.com/search/docs/advanced/robots/robots_txt">Google recommends</a> consolidating directives.

 ### Robots.txt user-agent usage